Title: Danny Phantom: Hunting in the Night.

 The half-ghost turned to the hunter with a serious expression.
 "Skulker, although normally I would have no trouble dealing with Daniel, considering the current state of my powers he and Juukka together could give me some problems.
 I'm counting on you to back me up if the need should arise."

 "Not a problem, you can count on me."

 "Excellent."
 Plasmius smiled.
 "I don't have to remind you how much depends on this mission, Skulker."

 The hunter nodded.

 "We must succeed in capturing this ghost.
-If the stories you've heard are correct, then..."
+If what we learned about him is correct, then..."
 An evil grin appeared on his features.
-"I must have him on my side!"
+"I must have him."